zulip/zulip/docs/testing/continuous-integration.md

 ### Useful debugging tips and tools

-* Zulip uses the `ts` tool to log the current time on every line of the output in our GitHub Action scripts.
-You can use this output to determine which steps are actually consuming a lot of time.
+* GitHub Actions stores timestamps for every line in the logs.
+They are hidden by default; you can see them by toggling the `Show timestamps` option in the menu on any job's log page.
+(You can get this sort of timestamp in a development environemnt by piping output to `ts`).

 * GitHub Actions runs on every branch you push on your Zulip fork.
 This is helpful when debugging something complicated.